mehulagg/gitlab/doc/user/project/merge_requests/merge_when_pipeline_succeeds.md

 You can prevent merge requests from being merged if:

+- No pipeline ran.
 - The pipeline did not succeed.
-- There are threads to be resolved.
-- No pipeline ran.

 This works for both: